What Makes Frogbridge One of the BEST Day Camps in New Jersey?

 Simply put, our Mission Statement is “Children First”!

-Our primary goal is to provide Frogbridge campers with a happy, healthy and rewarding experience in a safe environment!
+At Frogbridge Day Camp, our primary goal is to provide Frogbridge campers with a happy, healthy and rewarding experience in a safe environment!
 Children will gain self-esteem and self-confidence, learn from new experiences, make new friends and create memories that will last a lifetime!